Would you like to participate in Open Studios Notts 2018?

 - The idea is that each participating artist should have a brochure/directory entry that includes an image representing their work, a statement of the medium in which they work and their contact information (the website will also include an artists statement).
 Hence, each artist should submit an individual artist registration at the individual fee rate.
 Each registered artist can also be considered for our exhibition photography opportunity (see ‘Linked Exhibitions’ below).

-- However, group entry is another option for several artists at a single venue – in this option, the group will just have a single brochure/website entry, with a single image, that describes the group event as a whole rather than detailing individual artists.
+- However, group entry is another option for several artists at a single venue – in this option, the group will just have a single brochure/website entry, with up to two images, that describes the group event as a whole rather than detailing individual artists.
 Please contact us for more information.

 Promoting the Open Studios Notts events is a collaborative effort by all the artists involved – to see what happened last year, how we did it and what it cost, you can download this pdf document: OSNotts 2017 Report – Summary.